Travel instructions to and from abroad

 - Each mobility project (students, PhD students, academic and administrative staff) from abroad (ri-incoming [at] ens-paris-saclay.fr) and to foreign countries (ri-outgoing [at] ens-paris-saclay.fr) have to be transmitted to the International Relations Office (SRI) which instructs it on a case-by-case basis.

 - Requests for international mobility have to be submitted to the opinion of the Defence Security Officer (FSD).
 Without a favourable decision notified by the SRI, mobility will not be allowed.

 Conditions of access (subject to the rules of the country of destination)

-- "Orange" countries: permitted mobility, without compelling reason for vaccinated persons.
-For unvaccinated people, participation in an university exchange programme is considered a compelling reason.
+- "Amber list" countries: permitted mobility, without compelling reason for vaccinated persons.
+For unvaccinated people, participation in an university exchange programme is considered a compelling reason;

-- "Red" countries: Vaccinated travellers are not subject to the compelling reasons system to be admitted in France.
-For unvaccinated people, travellers are subject to the compelling reasons system.
-Your admission at ENS Paris-Saclay can be use as a compelling reason to enter French territory.
+- "Red list" countries: unvaccinated travellers are subject to the compelling reasons system to be admitted in France.
+Participation in an university exchange programme, justified with a certificate of enrollment, is considered a compelling reason to enter French territory.